llpeterson/congestion/tcpcc.md

 There are actually two different situations in which slow start runs.
 The first is at the very beginning of a connection, at which time the source has no idea how many packets it is going to be able to have in transit at a given time.
-(Keep in mind that TCP runs over everything from 9600-bps links to 2.4-Gbps links, so there is no way for the source to know the network's capacity.)
+(Keep in mind that today TCP runs over everything from 1-Mbps links to 40-Gbps links, so there is no way for the source to know the network's capacity.)
 In this situation, slow start continues to double `CongestionWindow` each RTT until there is a loss, at which time a timeout causes multiplicative decrease to divide